phax-dev/AutomationPractice1/README.md

 - Selenium subfolder will have some configuration files

 The following Tools are required to be installed on your machine.

+Please make sure you have either of these below browsers installed.
+- Chrome
+- Internet expolrer
+- firefox

+The following Extensions and Nygets were included with the appliction

 1. Extensions and Updates